Hackante/escape-room/README.md

 Read the README in [German](README.de.md)

 ## About
 The escape room was created as a project for the subject "P-Seminar" under the topic "Escape Rooms for Math classes".
-The game is made for for 9th graders on the Gymnasuim (G9) in Bavaria, Germany.
+The game is made for 9th graders on the Gymnasuim (G9) in Bavaria, Germany.
 The students are supposed to play the game in groups of two (this is a recommendation - the game can be played in larger groups or as a single person).
 The topic of this escape room is "Quadratic Functions".
 But the game also contains some puzzles that require knowlage of topics that were covered in lower grades.

 ## Credits
 ### Game Design